signalogic/SigSRF_SDK/README.md

 High capacity operation exceeding 2000 concurrent sessions is possible on multicore x86 servers.
 The High Capacity Operation section in [SigSRF Documentation](#user-content-documentationsupport) has information on thread affinity, htop measurement and verification, Linux guidelines, etc.

-Below is a screen capture showing Linux htop measurement of SigSRF software high capacity operation with (i) multiple media/packet threads, and (ii) multiple application threads:
+Below is a Linux htop measurement showing SigSRF software high capacity operation with (i) multiple media/packet threads, and (ii) multiple application threads:

 ![SigSRF software high capacity operation](https://github.com/signalogic/SigSRF_SDK/blob/master/images/media_packet_thread_high_capacity_operation.png?raw=true "SigSRF software high capacity operation")

 The measurement was taken on an HP DL380 server with 16 (sixteen) E5-2660 v0 cores, 8 physical cores per CPU, and 2 (two) CPUs) each with 16 GB of RAM.
-Key aspects of the above screen cap include:
+Some key aspects include:

-  - the measurement is with RTP packet media decoding, all packet processing features enabled, media stream merging, and real-time pcap and wav file generation.
-ASR (automatic speech recognition) is not included, as it has a substantial impact on capacity (see [ASR Notes](#user-content-asrnotes) below)
+  - RTP packet media decoding, all packet processing options, media stream merging, and real-time pcap and wav file generation are enabled.
+ASR (automatic speech recognition) is not enabled, as it has a substantial impact on capacity (see [ASR Notes](#user-content-asrnotes) below)

   - a 5:3 ratio of media + packet worker threads to application threads.
 Application threads are responsible for UDP port monitoring and I/O, pcap and wav file I/O, session management, and calling DSPushPackets() and DSPullPackets() APIs to push and pull packets from pktlib (media + packet threads)